srtabarestarquinio/KLists/README.txt

 	Suchitoto Rose Tabares-Tarquinio

 Goal:
-	Given a UNSORTED array of integers, return the indices of the two numbers whose sum is equal to a given target.
-Return -1 if nothing a solution cannot be found.

-Comments:
+	Given an "outer" array of k “inner” arrays, with each inner array sorted in ascending order.
+Your task is to merge and return all the inner arrays into one final sorted "output” array.